DaleMarkie/Rust-Server-Website/README.md

 Any violation of these terms will be considered forfeit of usage rights.

+🖼️ Game Assets & Copyright

+All game-related images, artwork, and visual assets used in this project are the property of their respective owners.

+This includes (but is not limited to):

+Facepunch Studios
+Valve Corporation / Steam

+These assets are used for demonstration and aesthetic purposes only.

+❌ This project is not affiliated with or endorsed by any of the above entities ❌ No ownership of original game assets is claimed
+✅ All rights remain with their respective copyright holders

+If you are a rights holder and would like content removed or credited differently, please make contact.

 ## 🔥 Features

 - ⚙️ Vue 3 + `<script setup>` + TypeScript